Best Cashback Credit Cards in the UAE

 How Do We Rank Credit Cards?

-Net Economic Value estimates the yearly return you can expect from a cashback card after subtracting the annual fee and applying category earn rates, monthly caps, and fee waivers.
-Spend assumptions are modelled per salary tier using typical category splits, not personalised to your actual transactions.
-A card with a higher cashback rate may rank lower than a no-fee alternative if monthly caps or annual fees reduce the net return, or if your modelled spending does not align with the card's top categories.
-For a ranking tailored to your own spending, use the card finder tool.
+Net Economic Value estimates the yearly return you can expect from a cashback card after subtracting the annual fee and accounting for category earn rates, monthly caps, and fee waivers.
+Spend assumptions are modelled per salary tier, not personalised to your exact budget.
+Category mix, cap structures, and fee waiver thresholds can shift the ranking significantly, a card with 10% on groceries may rank lower than a 5% card if the cap is too low for your spending.
+Use the card finder to enter your actual monthly spend and see personalised results.

 For more information, see how it works.